The iPhone 7 hits stores -- but some models are already sold out

 "During the online pre-order period, initial quantities of iPhone 7 Plus in all finishes and iPhone 7 in jet black sold out and will not be available for walk-in customers," the company said in a statement.

 There's still hope.
-Even if Apple Stores are out, some carriers like T-Mobile (TMUS) and stores like Best Buy (BBY) could have harder-to-find configurations in stock.
+Even if Apple Stores are out, some carriers like T-Mobile (TMUS) and stores like Best Buy (BBY) in the U.S. could have harder-to-find configurations in stock.
 As a bonus, non-Apple retailers also tend to have shorter lines.

-If you're not in a rush and don't fancy spending your morning waiting on a sidewalk, you can order an iPhone 7 or 7 Plus online through Apple (AAPL, Tech30) or a number of retailers.
+Outside an Apple Store in Hong Kong, sports coach Kala Singh said he'd reserved his matte black iPhone 7 a week ago.
+"I always upgrade my phone when they change the number," he said.

+Singh opted not to go for a jet black version because he said he'd heard it's easy to get finger smudges on them.

 Related: iPhone 7 pre-sales are through the roof, according to T-Mobile and Sprint